LunarG/VulkanTools/layersvt/monitor_layer.md

 The Monitor Layer can be enabled using the [Vulkan Configurator](https://vulkan.lunarg.com/doc/sdk/latest/windows/vkconfig.html) included with the Vulkan SDK.
 ## Layer Options

 The options for this layer are specified in VK_LAYER_LUNARG_monitor.json.
-The option details are in [monitor_layer.html](https://vulkan.lunarg.com/doc/sdk/latest/windows/monitor_layer.html#user-content-layer-details).
+The layer option details are in the [monitor layer documentation](https://vulkan.lunarg.com/doc/sdk/latest/windows/monitor_layer.html#user-content-layer-details).